thu-ml/tianshou/docs/01_tutorials/01_concepts.rst

 Policy
 ------

 Tianshou aims to modularize RL algorithms.
 It comes into several classes of policies in Tianshou.
-All of the policy classes must inherit :class:`~tianshou.policy.BasePolicy`.
+All of the policy classes must inherit :class:`~tianshou.algorithm.BasePolicy`.

 A policy class typically has the following parts:

-* :meth:`~tianshou.policy.BasePolicy.__init__`: initialize the policy, including copying the target network and so on;
+* :meth:`~tianshou.algorithm.BasePolicy.__init__`: initialize the policy, including copying the target network and so on;
-* :meth:`~tianshou.policy.BasePolicy.forward`: compute action with given observation;
+* :meth:`~tianshou.algorithm.BasePolicy.forward`: compute action with given observation;
-* :meth:`~tianshou.policy.BasePolicy.process_fn`: pre-process data from the replay buffer;
+* :meth:`~tianshou.algorithm.BasePolicy.process_fn`: pre-process data from the replay buffer;
-* :meth:`~tianshou.policy.BasePolicy.learn`: update policy with a given batch of data.
+* :meth:`~tianshou.algorithm.BasePolicy.learn`: update policy with a given batch of data.
-* :meth:`~tianshou.policy.BasePolicy.post_process_fn`: update the buffer with a given batch of data.
+* :meth:`~tianshou.algorithm.BasePolicy.post_process_fn`: update the buffer with a given batch of data.
-* :meth:`~tianshou.policy.BasePolicy.update`: the main interface for training.
+* :meth:`~tianshou.algorithm.BasePolicy.update`: the main interface for training.
 This function samples data from buffer, pre-process data (such as computing n-step return), learn with the data, and finally post-process the data (such as updating prioritized replay buffer); in short, ``process_fn -> learn -> post_process_fn``.

 .. _policy_state: